Center for Sciences, Prospective, Creativity and Fiction

 Costelor agreed, looking at the First Converger, who had appeared from the shadows to observe the result.
 "That is the essence of true unification — to allow everyone to exist, even those who choose a different path."

 The First Converger smiled sagely.
 "You have found the right solution.
 Unity does not mean complete absorption.
-It means accepting and harmonizing all possible variants, even those that prefer to remain separate.”
+It means accepting and harmonizing all possible variations, even those that prefer to remain separate."

 Thus, the two Guardians watched over a Multiverse that continued to evolve, not only through unification, but also through acceptance of diversity and freedom of choice.
 The Infinite Multiple was not perfect, but it was now more stable, more inclusive, and ready for new challenges that would appear on the horizon.